UNIST-LOFT/SimAPR/README_detailed.md

 # Detailed Instruction

 ## Workflow
-In detailed instruction, we will explain how to reproduce our experimens in our paper.
+In detailed instruction, we will explain how to reproduce our experiments in our paper.

-Following every steps in here will take a lot of time, resources and disk space.
+Following every step in here will take a lot of time, resources and disk space.
-We recommend to follow this instruction in powerful machines.
+We recommend following this instruction in powerful machines.

 In our case, we use 256-core and 1TB RAM machine *for each tools* except `Fixminer` and 128-core and 1TB RAM machine for `Fixminer`.
 - [Detailed Instruction](#detailed-instruction)